codinronan/embla-carousel-react/README.md

 # Embla Carousel React &middot;

-README will be updated soon :fire: .
+Stay tuned, README will be updated soon!
+Until then you might want to check out this [CodeSandbox](https://codesandbox.io/s/embla-carousel-react-znjzv) to get started with Embla Carousel React right now :fire:.